 missing cover art

-DescriptionThe king and queen gave birth to two children, Alexander and Rosella, and the kingdom was once peaceful.
+DescriptionKing Graham and Queen Valanice had two children, Alexander and Rosella, and the kingdom was once peaceful.
 It wasn't long until Alexander was snatched from his crib and things started to take a turn for the worse.
 A three-headed dragon threatens the ever-peaceful Daventry, and requires a maiden to be sacrificed every year.
 Rosella is the chosen one.

 There are no Apple IIgs user screenshots for this game.

 There are 133 other screenshots on file for other versions of this game.

 - "KQ3" -- Common abbreviation